11+ Science and Tech Museums You Can Tour Virtually

 10. Tour The German Oceanographic Museum with its virtual tour

 Also brought to you with the help of Google, this virtual tour is pretty cool and incorporates virtual reality too.
-Take a tour of the German Oceanographic Museum without ever having to get off your backside.
+Take a tour of the German Oceanographic Museum without .having to get off your backside.

 11. The Museum of Mines of Mercury is something a little different